Informal Property Settlements

 If you and your partner agree on how you want to formalise the terms of your settlement, then Consent Orders or a Binding Financial Agreement are an easy way to formalise your agreement.

-The costs of engaging a lawyer is quite cost effective when considering the risks you are avoiding in the future.
+The costs of engaging a lawyer who specialises in property settlements is quite cost effective when considering the risks you are avoiding in the future.

 Feel free to get in touch with us to discuss your property settlement.